PennLINC/xcp_d/docs/workflows.rst

 The ``confounds`` section is a dictionary/object, with a unique key for each set of confounds.
 Each set of confounds must contain a ``dataset`` key, which specifies the dataset to use.
-The dataset must be linked to what the user provides in the ``--datasets`` parameter, though the "preprocessed" key is a protected value for the dataset given to XCP-D as the ``fmri_dir`` positional argument.
+The dataset must be linked to what the user provides in the ``--datasets`` parameter, though the "preprocessed" key is a protected value for the dataset given to *XCP-D* as the ``fmri_dir`` positional argument.
 For example, in the example below, three columns are collected from the fMRIPrep confounds file:
 "global_signal", "csf", and "white_matter".
 Other confounds must come from the "aroma" dataset (i.e., the output from fMRIPost-AROMA).
 Note that the "aroma" columns are selected using regular expressions, as they start with "^" and end with "$".
-XCP-D will collect any columns in the selected file that match the regular expression.
+*XCP-D* will collect any columns in the selected file that match the regular expression.

 Finally, there is the ``query`` field in each confound set.
-This defines the BIDS entities that will be used to find the confounds file associated with the preprocessed BOLD file that is being post-processed by XCP-D.
+This defines the BIDS entities that will be used to find the confounds file associated with the preprocessed BOLD file that is being post-processed by *XCP-D*.

 .. code-block:: yaml